-They said that it’s not the next 10 years that we’re worrying about too much but we need to really get our asset management practice in line so that we can understand what that year 20 to year 30 looks like.
+They said that it’s not the next 10 years that we’re worried about too much but we need to really get our asset management practice in line so that we can understand what that year 20 to year 30 looks like.

 Because we can’t go out there and increase the charges and the rates to the residents by the amount that this could require unless we’ve got a really good understanding.

-Just to wrap up the discussion around longer term, once you start getting out to those lengths of time, you do have to concentrate on the major issues.
+Just to wrap up the discussion around the longer term, once you start getting out to those lengths of time, you do have to concentrate on the major issues.

 And you do have to document where – just your assumptions.

-And you don’t end up with hard straight line numbers – that really doesn’t provide a good indication of the reality.
+And you don’t end up with hard straight-line numbers – that really doesn’t provide a good indication of the reality.

 So you are sort of looking at an envelope of probable scenarios based on the information that you have.

-I think that’s one of the things with this infrastructure strategy requirement in New Zealand Ross, is one of the things that’s required in that is to identify the major decisions that need to be made in that 30-year window.
+I think that’s one of the things with this infrastructure strategy requirement in New Zealand Ross, which is one of the things that’s required in that is to identify the major decisions that need to be made in that 30-year window.
 And I think that’s really good.

 While we’re talking about these high level, very much some of these are management issues.